Mixtures of g-priors in Generalized Linear Models: -Priors in Generalized Linear Models

 The conditional posterior mean of $\boldsymbol\beta_\MM$ is shrunk from the MLE $\hat{\boldsymbol\beta}_\MM$ towards the prior mean $\mathbf{0}$ by the ratio $g / (1+g) $, which is usually referred to as the shrinkage factor for $g$-priors in normal linear regression \citep{Liang_etal_2008}.
-Under a different variant of the $g$-prior for GLMs \eqref{eq:g-prior_SBH2011}, the same shrinkage factor $g/(1+g)$ is obtained by \citet{Held_etal_2015}, by assuming that $\mathcal{I}_n (\hat{\alpha}_\MM, \hat{\b}_\MM)$ equals the block diagonal matrix $\mathcal{I}_n(\alpha, \boldsymbol\beta_\MM=\mathbf{0})$, which approximates the expected information when $\b_\MM$ is in a neighborhood of zero.
-As discussed in \citet{Copas_1983, Copas_1997}, for normal linear regression and GLMs, shrinking predicted values toward the center of responses, or equivalently, shrinking regression coefficients towards zero, may alleviate over-fitting, and thus yield optimal prediction performance.
-Later in Section \ref{subsection:gusto-i}, the GUSTO-I data logistic regression example shows that the methods in favor of smaller values of $g$, i.e., smaller shrinkage factors, tend to be more accurate in out-of-sample prediction.
+As discussed in \citet{Copas_1983, Copas_1997}, shrinking predicted values toward the center of responses, or equivalently, shrinking regression coefficients towards zero, may alleviate over-fitting, and thus yield optimal predictive performance.
+In Section \ref{subsection:gusto-i}, using the GUSTO-I data and logistic regression, we find that methods that favor smaller values of $g$, i.e., smaller shrinkage factors, tend to be more accurate in out-of-sample prediction.